vsojo/Python_Bioinformatics_Workshop/README.md

 \*For your real-world research, I strongly recommend that you look into IQ-Tree.

 -----------
 :copyright:**Copyright:** Everything in this repository (i.e. all of this workshop) is released under a [CC-NC-BY-SA v4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 That stands for _Creative-Commons, non-commercial, attribution-required, share-alike_ license.
-Please do read the specifications of the license but, in brief, this means that I'm happy for you to use any of this stuff in your own work or teaching.
-If you do redistribute it, though -- whether you change it a little or a lot or leave it exactly as is -- you must credit the original, and you must _never ever_ make any money off of the document itself, even if you make a lot of changes to it.
-You can of course get paid for teaching, but it must be clear to students that the documents themselves are all free (in both cost and access).
+Please do read the specifications of the license but, in brief, this means that I am happy for you to use any of these documents or code in your own research or teaching.
+If you do redistribute it, however -- whether you change it a little or a lot or leave it exactly as is -- you must credit the original, and you must _never ever_ make any money off of the documents themselves, even if you make a lot of changes to them.
+You can of course get paid for teaching or for the work you create using what you learn here, but it must be clear to students that the documents themselves are all free (in both cost and access).
 Again, this applies both to my originals and to anything you make from them.

+:pencil: I am always very happy to receive comments and suggestions for improvement at vsojo@amnh.org